Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/2.4-Collective_Decision_Making/lesson-plan.md

 ## Learning outcomes

-The student will develop basic intuition about NPoS, Polkadot governance, and the reason behind their design choices.
+The student will develop basic intuition about collective decision making, voting theory, and the reason behind their design choices.

 ## Learning objectives

-- Learn the most common voting rules
+- Learn the most common voting rules and their benefits and shortcomings.
-- Learn the most common types of proof-of-stake

 ---

-## Lecture (1 hour)
+## Lecture (1.5 hour)

 Slides: [2.4-Collective_Decision_Making_Slides.md](./2.4-Collective_Decision_Making_Slides.md)

-## Activity (~2 hours)
+## Activity (~1 hours)

-Analyze the different types of PoS as well as the different types of governance on blockchain networks, in terms of: runtime efficiency, ease of use, risk of centralization
+In this non-lesson part, we will have classroom discussions about the learned concepts.